 Each issue is rated by each member of the team, and once a consensus has been found, the rating is applied to it.

 This ensures a good relationship between development speed and quality of the code.
 Thus, we are able to deliver products from the drawing board to paying customers within weeks.

 We utilize issue weights and planning poker to rate each issue we come across for the sprint as a team with each member getting a vote.
 If there is any discrepancy between the perceived complexity of the issue between members of the sprint, we discuss them to make sure there is a shared mutual understanding of where the problems and challenges are.

-Ratings are fibonacci sequence numbers between 1 and 5, that is: 1, 2, 3, 5.
+Ratings are Fibonacci sequence numbers between 1 and 5, that is: 1, 2, 3, 5.
 We do not utilize any other ratings and instead opt to break them into smaller issues if possible.
-A rating of 5 we approximate to be about half a day of development work, a rating of 3 signifies several hours of work, a rating of 2 approximately an hour of development work and a rating of 1 signifies a usually trivial amount of work.
+A rating of 5 we approximate to be about a day of development work, a rating of 3 signifies about a bit more than half a day of work, a rating of 2 approximately a bit less than half a day of work and a rating of 1 signifies a usually small amount of work.

 Velocity & Capacity

 As velocity we describe the amount of issue weight a person can manage to accomplish per working day.
 This should include an average of disruptions, other duties, meetings as well and thus should be expected to not be equivalent to 8 full-productive hours per day.
 Track your own velocity from sprint to sprint and change it so that it becomes a more and more realistic estimate of your real work productivity each week.